splunk/public-o11y-docs/synthetics/browser-test/set-up-transactional-browser-test.rst

      - Click on an element you identify under :guilabel:`Selector`.
 Optionally, wait for navigation.

    * - Fill in field
      - Fill a field you identify under :guilabel:`Selector` with a value you provide under :guilabel:`Value`.
 Optionally, wait for navigation.
-For security and reusability, use a built-in, custom, or Global Variable to provide the value.
+For security and reusability, use a built-in, custom, or global variable to provide the value.
 See :ref:`global-variables` to learn more.

    * - Go to URL
      - Navigate to a URL you provide under :guilabel:`Value`.